goplot/goplot/README.md

 ### Plots Directory

 Completed plots are contained in a plots directory on the destination farms.
 All disks need a plots directory to hold plots.
 Temp drives do not use a plots directory.
-For example, a simple farmer/plotter setup with only one temp drive and only one destination drive would be fully represented in the filesystem as:
+For example, a simple farmer/plotter setup with one temp drive and one destination drive would be fully represented in the filesystem as:

 ```
   /farm/1/disk1/plots